jiaswee-jiangxia/chat-websocket-gin/README.md

 Example of using gorilla websocket with gin (chat with rooms)

 * Clone repo
+* Enter "cd chat-websocket-gin" to move to project directory
 * Enter in console "go mod tidy" to fetch all packages project need
 * Enter "go run main.go" to start server